-For detailed descriptions of each screen element see Info Screen Descriptions on page 17 setpoint, the center slot is not configurable.
+For detailed descriptions of each screen element see Info Screen Descriptions on page 17

+In CC/BO mode the center slot is not configurable.
 It always displays the currently selected rebreather setpoint with no title text.
 The right and left slots can still be customized.